gracefullight/cli-uni-app/README.md

 #### Data management

 - Persistent records live in `students.data`.
-To reset the system, use the admin “Clear All” action or delete the file manually while the app is closed.
+To reset the system, use the admin "Clear All" action or delete the file manually while the app is closed.
 - Passwords are stored hashed with `bcrypt`; do not edit them manually unless you re-hash the replacements.

 ### Testing & Verification